Apply now to become a firefighter!

-8. May I run through the Firefighter’s Agility Test prior to my scheduled test date?
+8. May I run through the Firefighter’s Ability Test prior to my scheduled test date?

-No, you may not run through the agility test prior to your scheduled test time.
-Due to the large number of applicants, your scheduled time will be the only time allowed for you to participate in the agility test.
+No, you may not run through the ability test prior to your scheduled test time.
+Due to the large number of applicants, your scheduled time will be the only time allowed for you to participate in the ability test.

 9. If I have already obtained my Firefighter certification, will I have to complete the same training as someone without the certification?